4d/4D_Corner_Component_List/readme.md

 ## Overview

-This component is part of the 4D ecosystem and follows a set of guidelines to ensure consistency, usability, and discoverability within the community.
+To ensure consistency, usability, and better visibility within the 4D community, please follow the guidelines below.

 ## Requirements